Rational Models for Inflation-Linked Derivatives: Construction of the exponential-rational class

 We can directly apply Lemma~\ref{RILemKey}, found in the appendix, to get~\eqref{RIeqYoYPriceExp}.
 Note that if $T_{i-1}\leq t<T_i$ then a part of $Y_1$ is measurable.
-The formula for $ T_i \leq t \leq T$ follows by observing that the payoff function is $T_i$-measurable and recalling Eq.~\eqref{RIeqNomBondPriceGen} combined with the relation~\eqref{RIeqPricingFormulaM}. \end{proof} A point to note about~\eqref{RIeqYoYPriceExp} is the quadratic convergence of the numerator in the integral which makes the formula very tractable.
-In the case that we use an additive exponential-rational pricing kernel model, $q_t(z)$ follows from an application of Lemma~\ref{RILemMPCF}, and the integrability~\eqref{RITheoYoYFourierEqIntCond} is satisfied if
+The formula for $ T_i \leq t \leq T$ follows by observing that the payoff function is $T_i$-measurable and recalling Eq.~\eqref{RIeqNomBondPriceGen} combined with the relation~\eqref{RIeqPricingFormulaM}. \end{proof} A point to note about~\eqref{RIeqYoYPriceExp} is the quadratic convergence of the numerator in the integral, which makes the formula particularly tractable.
+In the case that we use an additive exponential-rational pricing kernel model, $q_t(z)$ follows from an application of Lemma~\ref{RILemMPCF}, and the integrability~\eqref{RITheoYoYFourierEqIntCond} is satisfied if $-R w_{\subtext{S}} \in \assumExp(X)$.
+Note that the difference between a YoY caplet and floorlet is a YoY swaplet, potentially with time-lag.
+The price is